 In our blog What is Artificial Intelligence? we posed a clear definition of what Artificial Intelligence is, and showed its relation to Machine Learning.
 Now, we will review both the advantages and threats in Artificial Intelligence and see to cope with them.

-For human beings it is hard, or even impossible, to be completely objective about the world around us.
+For human beings, it is hard, or even impossible, to be completely objective about the world around us.
 It is well known in psychology that humans are masters in finding (not necessarily existing) patterns that confirm our beliefs.
 We call this confirmation bias.
 The human brain is focused on our perception of truth.
 On the other hand, Artificial Intelligence is by definition objective.
 It doesn’t form an opinion before having analyzed a sufficient amount of data.
-In contrary to a human being, an algorithm does not make any presumptions on what the expected outcome of an analysis should be.
+Contrary to a human being, an algorithm does not make any presumptions on what the expected outcome of analysis should be.
 Therefore, Artificial Intelligence is much better suited for tasks requiring objectivity.
-For example optimizing conversion rates for potential customers by determining the best personal discount at the right time.
+For example, optimizing conversion rates for potential customers by determining the best personal discount at the right time.

 Although Artificial Intelligence has proven its worth, it is far from the point where it can substitute a human brain (if it ever gets there at all).
 As we explained earlier, humans also bring something to the table in the partnership between human and computer.
 Below we discuss some threats that could arise when Artificial Intelligence is not applied correctly in your business.